simon-ritchie/apysc/docstring_markdowns/apysc/_display/multi_line_text.md

   - Text color.
 - `fill_alpha`: Union[float, Number], default 1.0
   - Text alpha (opacity).
 The minimum value is 0.0 (transparent), and the maximum value is 1.0 (solid).
+- `bold`: Union[bool, Boolean], default False
+  - Whether to display the text in bold.
 - `parent`: ChildMixIn or None, default None
   - A parent instance to add this instance.
 If the specified value is None, this interface uses a stage instance.
 - `variable_name_suffix`: str, default ""